Skip to content

 Get manufacturing context

 Drop your work email and a member of the DAT team will follow up with the right context for this concept.
-Project documents, certificates and pricing are released through the project workspace in the DAT portal.
+Order documents, certificates and pricing are released through the client workspace in the DAT portal.

 You will receive a short confirmation email.
-Project documents (specification, batch-specific COA, packaging documents) are released through the project workspace in the DAT portal once a brief is in place.
+Order documents (specification, batch-specific COA, packaging documents) are released through the client workspace in the DAT portal once a brief is in place.